• Skip to primary navigation

 I live by the idea of not only meeting locals whilst traveling but the idea of speaking like a local to be able to connect even further and learn more.

-After spending so much time practicing the basics of Spanish conversation, I work to put it all into practice each time I return to Latin America.
-Doing this has allowed me to create my own dictionary of words along the way.
+Put it all into practice each time I’d return to Latin America.
+By. doing this, it has allowed me to create my own dictionary of words along the way.

 Paisa Slang

-Out of all the Colombian accents I heard, my favorite accent has been that of Paisa.
-It is speedy but soft, and endearing.
+Out of all the accents in Colombia, my favorite accent has been that of Paisa.
+It is speedy but soft, and endearing making conversations feel lively and welcoming which for me was perfect for local interactions.

 medellin gurapo